Book Now

 Creatine is formed in the body from compounds similar to amino acids (the building blocks of proteins).
 It acts as a fuel source for your skeletal muscles, and promotes muscle growth when paired with exercise.
 It’s also produced in small amounts in the liver and kidneys, but you can get creatine through your diet too through things like red meat, fish, and chicken.
 Throughout the day, your body naturally replenishes creatine in your muscles, but supplementing with it can help top off the tank.

 Creatine monohydrate — the form of creatine typically found in commercial powders — has been rigorously studied.
 In fact, it’s arguably the most data-backed supplement in existence.
-There are more than twenty different formulations of creatine, but only creatine monohydrate has the strongest evidence behind it.
+There are more than twenty different formulations of creatine, but creatine monohydrate has the strongest evidence behind it.

 What are the benefits of creatine?